spacemeshos/testnet-guide/guide/install.md

 We provide these installers in order to make it convenient for non-developers to join Spacemesh.
 If you prefer and technically able, you can build and run the installer [directly from source code](soruce.md) instead of using our provided installer.

----

 ## Step 2 - Running the App

 First, optional but recommended! follow [these steps](auth.md) to verify that the Installer you have downloaded is authentic and not compromised by a 3rd party.

 ### OS X
-Locate the installer you have downloaded in Finder and double-click it.
+Locate the installer you downloaded in Finder and double-click it.

 ### Windows 10
-Locate the installer you have downloaded in Explorer and double-click it.
+Locate the installer you downloaded in Explorer and double-click it.

-### Debian Ubuntu or Fedora Linux
+### Debian, Ubuntu or Fedora Linux
-Locate the installer you have downloaded and run it.
+Locate the installer you downloaded and run it.

 ---